Arduino-IRremote/Arduino-IRremote/README.md

 - Allows receiving and sending of **raw timing data**.

 ## New features with version 4.x
-- New universal **Pulse Distance Width decoder** added, which covers some previous unknown protocols.
+- New universal **Pulse Distance / Pulse Width decoder** added, which covers many previous unknown protocols.
 - Printout of code how to send received command by `IrReceiver.printIRSendUsage(&Serial)`.
-- Support for more than 64 bit data for universal decoder and sender.
+- RawData type is now 64 bit for 32 bit platforms and therefore contains complete frame information for more protocols.
 - Callback after receiving a command - call your own code if a message was received.
-- Cores for 32 bit platforms, which lack the print function for 64 bit integer `size_t println(unsigned long long, int = DEC)` are no longer supported.
-E.g. seeduino core for SAMD21.
-Please open an issue for the core to support printing of 64 bit integer or activate the line [#define LAZY_32_BIT_CORE](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremoteInt.h#L116).

 # Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE_WIDTH` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).